 Consistent assignment refers to the same caregivers consistently caring for the same residents almost every time caregivers are on duty.
 This article examines the association of consistent assignment of nurse aides with turnover and absenteeism.

-Vulnerable older adults enrolled in plans that use nurse care managers receive, on average, 69% of recommended care for common geriatric conditions, compared with 53% for elders in plans without nurse care managers.
-The model addresses important deficits common in physician care.
+Vulnerable older adults enrolled in plans that use nurse care managers receive, on average, 69% of recommended care for geriatric conditions, compared with 53% for elders in plans without nurse care managers.

 This descriptive study of nursing home characteristics found that facilities targeted by a CMS improvement initiative typically have fewer nurses and nurse aides and higher rates of quality of care citations.